Who am I?

 My Research

-- Program Verification: how to prove the program is doing the right thing?
+- In the past: Program Verification: how to prove the program is doing the right thing?

-- Program Synthesis: how to generate a program that does the right thing?
+- In the past: Program Synthesis: how to generate a program that does the right thing?

 The Crew